Business vs personal account: what’s best for me?

 Many business accounts now come with a free app to help you keep on top of your financial admin, like invoices and expenses.
 These can be a brilliant time saver once you get into the habit of using them, as all your financial data is kept up to date in one place.
 Instead of spreadsheets of invoices and bundles of receipts stuffed in shoeboxes, all needing to be sorted out at some point, you can manage your admin from your phone.

-For example, with ANNA you get prompted by the app to photograph your receipt every time you make a purchase with your ANNA debit card, so you never lose a receipt.
+For example, with ANNA business account you get prompted by the app to photograph your receipt every time you make a purchase with your ANNA debit card, so you never lose a receipt.
 You can also create invoices and allow ANNA to automatically chase them up when they become overdue.
 It’s like a pocket virtual assistant looking after your money, 24/7 - and it never takes a day off sick.